 Visuals are generally large and bright, although on occasion you are fired into the background and have to perform platforming moves in a miniature size that is hard to see.

 On the 3DS version of the game, Donkey Kong Country Returns 3D, you don't need to use motion controls.
 You do, however, have to press the charge or pound button repeatedly in some situations.
 This game also offers a New Mode which helps you find hidden items and extends your health.

-Donkey Kong Country Returns has 1 accessibility feature for Difficulty which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 1 accessibility feature for Difficulty in Donkey Kong Country Returns which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.